sijiracheltom/Twitter/README.md

 - [x] Add a default view if there is no content in a VC.
 - [x] Used XIBs to avoid duplicated code and UI.
 - [x] Set the profile’s background color based on what the API returns
+- [x] Tapping on a tweet in the ‘Profile’ view will open details about the tweet
+- [] Each of the view controllers are named appropriately with the name of the user
+- [] User’s header view is retrieved appropriately - either as profile background or profile banner
+- [] Gesture recognizer tweaks to ensure profile image taps are different from table-view cell taps

 ## Video Walkthrough